laowantong/paroxython/docs/md/preparing.md

 ... and _infer_ the value of `c`.

-Paroxython makes no inferences.
-Sometimes, using an intermediate assignment will be enough to make it miss a feature:
+For now, Paroxython makes no inferences.
+So, using an intermediate assignment will sometimes be enough to make it miss a feature:

 ```python
 s = "hello, %s" % world # labelled as `string_formatting_operator`